rsksmart/devportal-1.0/content/rsk-devportal/develop/tutorials/workshop-prereqs.md

 To get started developing on Rootock, you need a modern operating system such as Windows, macOS, or Linux.

 ## POSIX compliant shell/command line interface

-- **Mac OSX and Linux distributions:** Use the standard terminal
+- **MacOSX and Linux distributions:** Use the standard terminal
 - **Windows:** If you use the standard `cmd` terminal, or PowerShell, the commands here may not work.
 Consider installing [Git for Windows](https://gitforwindows.org/), which comes with Git Bash bundled.
 Here's a great [tutorial on installing and using Git Bash](https://www.atlassian.com/git/tutorials/git-bash).

 ## cURL

 cURL is a command line tool that enables data exchange between a device and a server through a terminal.

-- run `curl --version` to confirm it's already installed on your computer.
+- Run `curl --version` to confirm it's already installed on your computer.
 If not, [download cURL from the project website](https://curl.haxx.se/download.html).

 ## Code editor

 To make it quick and easy to create and edit project files, you need a code editor—preferably one that has support for syntax highlighting for both Solidity and Javascript

 - [VS Code](https://code.visualstudio.com) is a good choice if you don't already have one

 ## NodeJs

 - The most fuss-free way to install and manage multiple versions of `node` on your computer is the [Node Version Manager (NVM)](https://github.com/nvm-sh/nvm).
 You can install it by following the guide on the [project repository](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).
 - This tutorial requires NodeJs version 12 or later.
-You can swithc to this using the following command:
+You can switch to this using the following command:

 ```shell
 nvm install 12